 She frowned.
 “What?”

 “She didn’t call me on it, exactly.
-But she let me know that she knows a lot about us, and she let me know that she knew that you, specifically, had looked her up a couple of days ago.”
+Well, kinda… But she let me know that she knows a lot about us and that you, specifically, had looked her up a couple of days ago.”

 “She what?”
 She looked away, thinking.
 “I was in Melant’s room.
 Well, his fresher.”
 She smiled weakly.
 “How did she trace that back to me?”